Comic Book / Flight

 ).
 They range from lighthearted to deep, simplistic to vivid, and bizarre to moderately sane.

-Known for its inventive compilation of different styles, Flight has been well-recieved by critics and readers alike.
+Known for its inventive compilation of different styles, Flight has been well-received by critics and readers alike.
 It's an ongoing series with the 8th volume just released.

 Flight provides examples of:

 - Animal Motifs: From the above story: Gladys Perna sells fresh clams.
 Sandy Balgan sells fresh fish.
-This is taken to high extremes later when the two transform into their products.
+This is taken to an extreme later when the two transform into their products.

 - Bilingual Dialogue: Occasionally, like Richard Pose's story "Béisbol."

 - Badass Normal: Sandy Balgan when she was human.